ItsAmoduu/Calculator/README.md

 ## Important Notes

-- **Administrative Permissions**: On some systems, administrative permissions may be required.
-If running the Python script or executable, ensure you have the necessary permissions.
+- **Administrative Permissions**: Both the Python script and the executable may require administrative permissions to run properly.
+Make sure you have the necessary permissions, and if you encounter issues, try running as an administrator.
 - **Compatibility**: The provided executable works on Windows, macOS, and Linux.
 Make sure to download the correct version for your operating system.
+- **File Requirement**: The `admin_error.py` file is necessary for both the Python script and executable.
+Ensure it is in the same directory as `main.py` or the executable for proper functionality.

 ### Preview